-

 e.
 The amount allowed as a deduction for wagering losses under section 165(d) of the Code, to the extent the losses are not deducted in arriving at adjusted gross income.

-SECTION 2.
-This act is effective for taxable years beginning on or after January 1, 2024.
+SECTION 1.(b) This section is effective for taxable years beginning on or after January 1, 2024.